etomuc/CPC6128_iRAM-640/README.md

 ### Disclaimer

+> [!CAUTION]
-**USE AT YOUR OWN RISK.**
+>**USE AT YOUR OWN RISK.**
+>

-This is a hobby project, I am a hobbyist and no engineer.
+>This is a hobby project, I am a hobbyist and no engineer.
 There is always the risk that the expansion can cause harm to your CPC.

-Although I have tested the expansion on several CPCs for many hours there is no guarantee that it will properly work under all circumstances, with all expansions or with all revisions of the CPC 6128.
+>Although I have tested the expansion on several CPCs for many hours there is no guarantee that it will properly work under all circumstances, with all expansions or with all revisions of the CPC 6128.
+>

-**USE AT YOUR OWN RISK.**
+>**USE AT YOUR OWN RISK.**

 ### Bill of Materials